hawkbee1/bluevsred/bluevsred_flutter/README.md

 ## Development

 This game is developed using Flutter and the Flame game engine, following clean code architecture principles and test-driven development.
+State management is handled using Riverpod.